Latin MA (Honours) 2025 entry

 • Renaissance reception of Latin literature.

-A wide choice of other modules is available to complement Latin and suit your interests: popular choices include classical studies, ancient history, English literature, modern languages, medieval and modern history, philosophy and divinity.
+A wide choice of other modules is available to complement Latin and suit your interests: popular choices include classical studies, ancient history, art history, English literature, modern languages, medieval and modern history, philosophy and divinity.

 Students wishing to study both Greek and Latin should consider choosing the Classics MA programme instead.